 The feeding tube may be inserted in the following ways:

 Certain feeding tubes deliver liquid nutrients from a bag into your body using a syringe or pump.
-Additional feeding tubes attach to bags that are suspended from a hook or pole.
-When it’s time to eat, gravity forces the liquid nutrients through the tube.
+Others are connected to bags that are positioned on a pole or hook, where gravity helps guide the liquid nutrition through the tube at feeding times.
+The timing of your feedings will depend on several factors, including the type of feeding tube you have.
+Feedings through a tube could be:

 Your doctor will assist in selecting the appropriate formula and determining the right amount to meet your needs for fluids, vitamins, minerals, and calories.